 When you're caring for someone else, it seems there aren't enough hours of the day to get everything done.
 Of all the things you want to do in your "spare time," exercise might be the last activity on your list.
 Yet out of all the activities you could do, exercise may be the most beneficial because it can keep you from getting sick, help you sleep better, and increase energy throughout the day.

 But if it feels like one more chore or routine that you don't look forward to, you are less likely to follow through on your good intentions.
 The good news is, you don't have to work out at the gym 5 days a week to get in shape.
 Although all exercise takes some effort, it doesn't always have to feel like work.
-So find some help watching mom or dad for a few hours a week, and take care of yourself.
+So find some short term respite care for a few hours a week, and take care of yourself.

 - Group Fitness: Group classes are a way to meet new people, and be motivated to go each time.
 Local Parks and Recreation departments or Community Centers offer low-cost group exercise programs, such as yoga, tai chi, step aerobics and water exercise classes.
 They are a great way to improve flexibility, muscle tone and relaxation.